scikit-hep/awkward/docs-sphinx/user-guide/how-to-convert-python.md

 See the sections below for how Python types are mapped to Awkward types.

 Note that this should be considered a slow, memory-intensive function: not only does it need to iterate over Python data, but it needs to discover the type of the data progressively.
-Internally, this function uses an [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) to accumulate data and discover types simultaneously.
-Don't, for instance, convert a large, numerical dataset from NumPy or Arrow into Python objects just to use [ak.from_iter](https://awkward-array.readthedocs.io/en/latest/_auto/ak.from_iter.html).
+Internally, this function uses an {class}`ak.ArrayBuilder` to accumulate data and discover types simultaneously.
+Don't, for instance, convert a large, numerical dataset from NumPy or Arrow into Python objects just to use {func}`ak.from_iter`.
 There are specialized functions for that: see their tutorials (left-bar or ≡ button on mobile).

-This is also the fallback operation of the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) and [ak.Record](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Record.html) constructors.
+This is also the fallback operation of the {class}`ak.Array` and {class}`ak.Record` constructors.
 Usually, small examples are built by passing Python objects directly to these constructors.

 ```{code-cell} ipython3
 ak.Array([[1.1, 2.2, 3.3], [], [4.4, 5.5]])